FORUM 18 NEWS SERVICE, Oslo, Norway

 Similarly, on 31 January, Judge Mirpasha Huseynov of Baku Appeal Court rejected the appeal by Islam Mammadov against a fine of 2,000 Manats under Administrative Code Article 516.0.2 for selling religious materials without state permission.
 Islam Mammadov had appealed against a fine handed down on 20 December 2016 by Judge Habil Mammadov of Baku's Khatai District Court.

 Baku: Case dropped

-However, the State Committee found that 387 of the seized books had its permission for distribution.
+However, the State Committee found that 387 of the confiscated books had its permission for distribution.
 The remaining nine were sample copies awaiting its approval.

 Hearings began at Sabail District Court on 21 February 2017, but in March the Judge dismissed the case, pointing out that the bookshop had not violated the law.
 The bookshop welcomed the acquittal, as well as the return of all the books.

 The bookshop also welcomed the State Committee decision in mid-April to grant it a licence to sell religious literature and other items.
 The bookshop has been seeking such a licence since 2009, when compulsory licences were introduced with the amendments to the Religion Law.

 All the books by Turkish retired imam Fethullah Gulen (who now lives in the United States) are banned from import into Azerbaijan, a State Committee official revealed.
 The State Committee declared his works "inappropriate" for import in 2008, Nahid Mammadov, head of the State Committee "Expert Analysis" (Censorship) Department, told Turan news agency on 23 August 2016.

 Mammadov claimed that the decision to declare Gulen's works "inappropriate" for import was because they allegedly promote the superiority of followers of his movement over other people.